 - Set aside any remaining battered strips to cook when the first batch is finished, cooking each batch at 180C for 10-14 minutes, or until golden brown and cooked through

-- IF you are cooking in the oven, place battered strips on a parchment covered baking sheet or a baking sheet with a rack placed on top so the chicken strips are raised off of the baking sheet
+- Place battered strips on a parchment covered baking sheet or a baking sheet with a rack placed on top so the chicken strips are raised off of the baking sheet

 - Spray battered chicken strips generously with olive oil cooking spray and bake at 400F for 12-15 minutes, depending on the size of strips

-- For dipping sauce, whisk together yogurt/mayonnaise with mustard, lemon juice, and dill, and serve with chicken strips
+- Whisk together yogurt/mayonnaise with mustard, lemon juice, and dill, and serve with chicken strips

 Pin it for Later